ricardoom/dominotrono/content/custom/wd.md

     {{< section_header level="4" text="Design System Artifacts & Accessibility" >}}
       {{< copy_wrapper
       class="details-grid__twentyWords copy-block__left" >}}
       As a general rule, we created specification sheets for all proposed components.
 We were required to outline specifically all states, where they changed, and any subsequent animations.
-Because Pearson has very strict Accessibility protocols, all new proposals are required to pass through an A11y audit.
-New features were required to have each possible state specified and in alignment with Bronte's design system.
+Because Pearson has very strict accessibility protocols, and all new features must pass an accessibility audit.
     {{< /copy_wrapper>}}

      {{< image_cld